ACTA-Team/docs/api-reference/credentials.md

 # POST /credentials

-Issues a credential via the issuance contract and stores it in the Vault.
+Issue a credential via the Issuance contract and store it in the owner’s Vault.

 - Method: `POST`
 - URL: `https://api.acta.build/credentials`